Skip to content

 Does it work with my CGM?

 GluWink reads glucose and carb data from Apple Health.
 If your CGM app (Dexcom, Libre, CamAPS, xDrip, Loop, iAPS, and most others) writes to Apple Health, you're good.
-Alternatively, connect a Nightscout site — both sources can be on at the same time.
+Alternatively, connect a Nightscout site, Medtrum's EasyView cloud, or a LibreLinkUp follower account — any of these can be on at the same time.

 Why doesn't shielding work in the iOS Simulator?